 Despite many upheavals, Megalochori did well throughout the early 20th Century, exporting fine wine across Europe and becoming somewhat of a boomtown.

-However, all that changed with the 1956 earthquake, which ruined the city and destroyed much of its older buildings.
+However, all that changed with the 1956 earthquake, which ruined the city and destroyed many of its older buildings.

-Megalochori remained neglected, abandoned by most of its local residents until 1999, when it began to be restored by local property developers.
+Megalochori remained neglected and abandoned by most of its local residents until 1999 when it began to be restored by local property developers.

 Today, the old town has been restored.
-Visitors can walk down cobblestone streets past historical mansions with their iconic high walls and tranquil inner courtyards.
+Visitors can walk down cobblestone streets past historic mansions with their high walls and tranquil inner courtyards.

-Many of these great houses now offer quite cheap overnight accommodation, with easy access to nearby restaurants and taverns/tavernas.
+Many of these great houses now offer quite cheap overnight accommodation, with easy access to nearby restaurants and tavernas.

 Aside from these venues, the Megalochori‘s focal point is the center of the village itself, the hub of social life for local residents.

 If you’re taking a walk a little way out of the village, make sure to check out the Chapel of Agios Nikolaos.

 This beautiful white church is built into the rocky cliffs facing out into the Aegean, its bell tower a triptych of bells built in a pyramid formation.